tgirke/GEN242-2021/content/en/tutorials/scrnaseq/scRNAseq.md

 provide access to a wide range of embedding methods that can be conveniently and uniformly applied to Bioconductor’s S4 object class called [`SingleCellExperiment`](https://bioconductor.org/packages/3.12/bioc/html/SingleCellExperiment.html) for handling scRNA-Seq data (Senabouth et al. 2019; Amezquita et al. 2020).
-The performance of the different embedding methods for scRNA-Seq data has been intesively testing by several studies, including Sun et al. (2019; 2020).
+The performance of the different embedding methods for scRNA-Seq data has been intesively tested by several studies, including Sun et al. (2019; 2020).

 For illustration purposes, the following example code first applies several widely